Longest Day (novel)

 Longest Day is an original novel credited to Michael Collier.
 Based on the long-running British science fiction television series Doctor Who, it features the Eighth Doctor and Sam.

 Synopsis

 Hirath is a planet ravaged by overlapping time fields.
-There are those who seek to exploit this for monetary gain and there's an invading alien race out to just kill.
+There are those who seek to exploit this for monetary gain and there is an invading alien race out to just kill.

 Continuity

 The Doctor and Samantha Jones become separated in this novel, and the next three novels see the Doctor searching for his missing companion.
 They aren't reunited until the events of Seeing I.

 Writing

 The book was written by range editor Steve Cole.
 As BBC Books did not want the editor writing books for the series, Cole asked his friend, Michael Collier, for permission to publish under his name.
 Cole had Rebecca Levene edit the book.

 Cole and Collier repeated the arrangement for The Taint.
 Collier later became an author of historical fiction in his own right.
 In a 2022 interview, Cole described the process of writing the book as very rushed and the result as largely "dreadful".